AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/maps.md

    If `true` and the GPS traces are less than the number of nodes to be displaced, then the traces are cyclically re-used to displace nodes.
 0. a {{ anchor('GPSTimeAlignment') }} to define how to align the time of all the GPS points of all GPS traces.
-    There are present several strategy in the package {{ anchor('it.unibo.alchemist.boundary.gpsload.api') }}
+    There are present several strategy in the package {{ anchor('it.unibo.alchemist.boundary.gpsload.api') }} and introduced in the following subsection.

 The following example places 1497 nodes with the first position of the GPS traces in the file `vcmuser.gpx`.
 The list of GPS traces isn't cyclic.
 The strategy to align time of all the GPS points is {{ anchor('AlignTime') }}